ahmedHashwa/AirQuality-NARX-CNN-LSTM/README.md

 If you have any questions, please post it in the [Discussions Section](https://github.com/ahmedHashwa/AirQuality-NARX-CNN-LSTM/discussions).

-The code now requires Python 3.11 or newer.
+The code requires **Python 3.11**.
+TensorFlow currently does not provide wheels for Python 3.12, so please use Python 3.11 when installing the dependencies.
 Download and install Graphviz from:
 👉 https://graphviz.org/download/
 Make sure to add the Graphviz bin directory to your PATH environment variable.